QubesOS/qubes-doc/user/how-to-guides/how-to-organize-your-qubes.md

   desktop app is installed).
 One is linked to his work mobile number for communicating with co-workers.
 The other is a public number that serves as another method of allowing sources to contact him confidentially.
-This is especially useful for individuals who aren't tech-savvy enough for Tor but for whom unencrypted communication could be dangerous.
+This is especially useful for individuals who don't use Tor but for whom unencrypted communication could be dangerous.

 - Several data vaults.
-When someone sends Bob material that turns out to be useful, or when he comes across useful material while doing his own research, he stores a copy in an offline vault qube.
+When someone sends Bob material that turns out to be useful, or when he comes across useful material while doing his own research, he stores a copy in a completely offline, network-isolated vault qube.
 Most of these files are PDFs and images, though some are audio files, videos, and text files.
 Since most of them are from unknown or untrusted sources, Bob isn't sure if it would be safe to put them all in the same vault, so he makes different vaults (usually one for each story or topic) just in case.
 This has the side benefit of helping to keep things organized.

 - A [VPN
   qube](https://github.com/Qubes-Community/Contents/blob/master/docs/configuration/vpn.md)